 Lea has been a printmaker for over 40 years.
 Currently, she makes monotypes, which are one-of-a-kind prints, and paper pulp paintings that incorporate multiple layers of colors, shapes, images, and textures.
 Lea’s current body of work reflects her reactions to the world around her — politics, social justice issues, community interactions, or her environment.
 Exploration of these materials and contemporary techniques has provided the tools for Lea to create unique surfaces that express the thoughts and emotions that relate to her immediate community and the greater world.
 Lea has exhibited her work throughout the Chicagoland area.
-Over the past few years, Lea has had one-person shows at1100 Florence Gallery, Evanston, The Center of Halsted, Chicago and Lill Street Art Center, in Chicago.
-She has also participated in a two-person print and poetry shows at the Noyes Cultural Arts Center and the Evanston Public Library.
+Over the past few years, Lea has had one-person shows at 1100 Florence Gallery, Evanston; The Center on Halsted, Chicago; and Lill Street Art Center, in Chicago.
+She has also participated in two-person print and poetry shows at the Noyes Cultural Arts Center and the Evanston Public Library.
 Lea has recently moved to the Pacific Northwest where she hopes to continue making and exhibiting her artwork.

 My current body of work reflects my reactions to the world around me — politics, social justice issues, community interactions, or my environment.
 We have had our share of difficult years, trying to navigate turbulent political forces and social injustices that continually occur in our society.
 I have recently moved from an urban environment, Evanston, Illinois, to a more rural environment, Gig Harbor, Washington.
 My tone has changed.
 We have a new president and I am surrounded by water and greenery that I am in awe of everyday; now there is more peace and more solitude in my life.
 Even so, deep concerns still remain and some of my newer pieces display these emotions.
 I make art out of the need to react, to express, and to reflect.